 This makes mezzanine investments riskier, so the return rate tends to vary between 9-15%.
 Besides higher returns associated with higher risk, mezzanine debt has short holding periods and fixed returns with monthly or quarterly interests, similar to senior debt investments.

-Many senior debt investors are actually banks and financial institutions – however, they have to count on a lower return rate, usually between 3-8%.
+Many senior debt investors are banks and financial institutions – however, they have to count on a lower return rate, usually between 3-8%.

 Equity vs. Debt

-When it comes to making the decision to invest, the type of investment should be one of the main guiding principles.
+Thus when you finally start investing, the type of investment should be one of the main guiding principles.
 By being able to distinguish these categories, investors can best assess which fits their portfolio the best.